2. Poisson solver with adaptive meshing

 and results in the following figure.

-Band diagram (GAAFET, adaptive mesh)
+Band diagram (nanowire, adaptive mesh)

 If we compare with Fig. 1.5.2, we note that the resulting linecuts look significantly smoother, even though the total number of nodes is almost the same (\(\sim 20,000\) in both cases).
 This is because the adaptive mesh automatically refines the mesh in regions of fast potential variations but keeps it coarse where the potential varies linearly, and is thus typically much more accurate than manually-genereated meshes for fixed node number.